Bitcoin Glossary

 Firewall

-A firewall is a network security system that monitors and controls incoming and outgoing network traffic based on predetermined security rules.
-It is there to keep undesirables out (such as hackers) and to prevent computer viruses infecting a computer or server.
+A network security system that monitors and controls incoming and outgoing network traffic based on predetermined security rules.
+While more of a general IT term, firewalls are relevant for securing Bitcoin wallets and exchanges.

 Fiscal